analiayogi/SGA_AGA/README.md

 ## Data

-Raw RNA-se data are publicly available at the DNA Data Bank of Japan (DDBJ).
+Raw RNA-seq data are publicly available at the DNA Data Bank of Japan (DDBJ).
 The accession number is PRJDB40126.

 The raw counts matrices used as input for the published analysis are available at this repository (one per folder).